espressomd/espresso/doc/sphinx/part.rst

    placed in the center of mass of the rigid arrangement of particles.

--  In case you know the correct quaternions, you can also setup a virtual site using its :any:`espressomd.particle_data.ParticleHandle.vs_relative` and :any:`espressomd.particle_data.ParticleHandle.virtual` attributes.
+-  In case you know the correct quaternions, you can also setup a virtual site using its :attr:`espressomd.particle_data.ParticleHandle.vs_relative` and :attr:`espressomd.particle_data.ParticleHandle.virtual` attributes.

 -  In a simulation on more than one CPU, the effective cell size needs to be larger than the largest distance between a non-virtual particle and its associated virtual sites.
-To this aim, you need to set the system's :any:`espressomd.system.System.min_global_cut` attribute to this largest distance. issues a warning when creating a virtual site with and the cutoff is insufficient.
+To this aim, you need to set the system's :attr:`espressomd.system.System.min_global_cut` attribute to this largest distance. issues a warning when creating a virtual site with and the cutoff is insufficient.

 -  If the virtual sites represent actual particles carrying a mass, the